deviantech/capistrano-conditional/README.md

 ## Advanced Usage

 If you need to force a particular conditional to run, you can do so via the environment.
 Given the examples above, if you want to run the conditional named <code>whenever</code> even though config/schedule.rb hasn't been changed, just run <code>cap deploy RUN_WHENEVER=1</code>.
 Similarly, if you needed to skip the <code>whenever</code> conditional which would otherwise be run, you can use <code>cap deploy SKIP_WHENEVER=1</code>.

+### Handling rebases and other git failures

+Normal functioning of this library depends upon git being able to identify the currently deployed revision, the revision to be deployed, and the history between them.
+With workflows that allow rebasing after branches have already been deployed (e.g. in staging environments), however, these requirements are often not met.
+To work around this, you can specify certain tasks as default, to be run whenever capistrano conditional can't figure out the git history.
+This allows you to have a fallback where a deploy may be less efficient, but will still go through regardless.
+For example, to default compiling assets locally even if we can't tell if any assets changed:

+    ConditionalDeploy.configure(self) do |conditional|
+      asset_paths = ['/assets', 'Gemfile.lock', 'config/environments']
+      conditional.register :local_asset_precompilation, none_match: asset_paths, default: true do |c|
+        # ... implementing code ...
+      end

+Note the addition of `default: true` to the `register` call.

 ### Setting branches